mbgardner/logrex/README.md

   metadata: :all
 ```

-That will integrate `Logrex` with its default options:
+That will pass log output to the formatter with its default options:

 ```
 iex> require Logger